cemno/cemno/README.md

 ### Hello there! 👋
-I am Clemens and studying agricultural science with a focus on digital agriculture.
+I am Clemens and studying agricultural science 🚜 with a focus on digital agriculture 🖥️.
+Its a rapidly growing field with a lot of exiting new technologies being adopted!

 ## What i'm currently doing